iifl-logo

 The Board of Directors also reviews the Risk identification process and mitigation plans regularly.
 A senior executive has been entrusted at all the levels of business operation in the Company whose role is not only to identify the Risk but also to educate about the identified risk and to develop Risk Management culture within the business.

 The Company has both external and internal audit systems in place.
 Auditors have access to all records and information of the Company.
 The Board recognizes the work of the auditors as an independent check on the information received from the management on the operations and performance of the Company.
 The Board and the management periodically review the findings and recommendations of the statutory and internal auditors and take corrective actions whenever necessary.
+The Company maintains a system of internal controls designed to provide reasonable assurance regarding:

-Effectiveness and efficiency of operations.
+Effectiveness and efIciency of operations.

-Adequacy of safeguards for assets.
+Adequacy of safeguards for assets. has

-Reliability of financial controls.
+Reliability of financial controls. outline

 Compliance with applicable laws and regulations.